oliexe/Yaroze.net/README.md

 ![Yaroze system](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1f/Net-Yaroze-Full-Sdk.jpg/300px-Net-Yaroze-Full-Sdk.jpg)

-A open-source implementation of [PSXSERIAL](http://www.psxdev.net/forum/viewtopic.php?f=69&t=378) executable deployment tools for PlayStation 1. [oli.exe](https://twitter.com/olirehacek).
+A modern open-source .NET implementation of [PSXSERIAL](http://www.psxdev.net/forum/viewtopic.php?f=69&t=378) executable deployment tools for PlayStation 1.
+In a nutshell - can deploy any Playstation 1 Executable to Playstation RAM from modern computer and run it on OG hardware.

 Please use the "Issues" tab for **code related** issues only.
 If you need support please search on [psxdev.net](http://psxdev.net) before posting a question there.